AusDTO/dta-website/pages/who-we-are/index.md

 **TO BE APPROVED**

-The Digital Transformation Agency (DTA) has been established to implement wide scale change in digital capability across government departments, benefiting the public and other users of government services.
-The DTA is an executive agency and is part of the Prime Minister’s portfolio.
+The Digital Transformation Agency (DTA) has been established to implement wide scale change in digital capability across government, to make it easy to deal with government.
+The DTA is an executive agency.
+The responsible minister for the DTA, is the Hon.
+Angus Taylor, MP, Minister for Cities and Digital Transformation.

 The Digital Transformation Agency performs the following key functions: